Vulcan Display Flight RAF: Aircraft

 The VDT was initially allocated the aircraft XL426, with XH560 held in reserve.
 XL426 was one of the last three Vulcans to be in bomber configuration in active RAF service, having been retained as training aircraft for the Vulcan tankers of 50 Squadron.
 With XL426's flying hours running out, it was decided in the first year of displays to replace it with XH560, although after it was discovered that XH558 had more flying hours, it was chosen instead.
 The already withdrawn XH558 had been at Marham for spares recovery prior to eventual disposal.
 A former tanker, XH558 was converted back into bomber configuration at Waddington and made its display debut at the TVS Airshow in Bournemouth in May 1985.
 XL426 also continued to display until a final appearance at RAF Coningsby Open Day on 14 June 1986.

-XL426 was sold to a preservation group based at Southend Airport (where it remains as a taxiable aircraft), being delivered on 19 December 1986.
+XL426 was sold to the Vulcan Restoration Trust based at Southend Airport (where it remains as a taxiable aircraft), being delivered on 19 December 1986.
 After the disbandment, XH558 was also sold for preservation, being delivered to Bruntingthorpe Aerodrome in Leicestershire on 23 March 1993.
 It was eventually returned to flight in 2007 and was displayed as a civilian aircraft from the 2008 to 2015 seasons inclusive before being grounded for engineering reasons, also remaining as a taxiable aircraft at Robin Hood Airport.